 If you like art be sure to check out the Moco Museum for Modern Art.

-If you are taking a road trip around Spain or a day trip from another location in Spain Barcelona is a great option!
+While on a road trip around Spain or a day trip from another location in Spain Barcelona is a great option!

 More Europe Content To Check Out